friedmanroy/friedmanroy.github.io/_BML/8_kernels.md

 Suppose that, instead of defining the basis functions $h\left(\cdot\right)$ , we define a kernel $k\left(x_{i},x_{j}\right)$ .
 While before it was not so obvious how this would fit into the structure of the linear regression, now all we need to define is $K_{ij}=k\left(x_{i},x_{j}\right)$ and $k_{i}\left(x\right)=k\left(x,x_{i}\right)$ in order to get the prediction for a new point $x$ .

-Now the reason we allow PSD and not only PD kernels might be easier to see.
+Now the reason we allow the kernels to be PSD and not restrict them to PD kernels might be easier to see.
 Since the matrix we are inverting is $\left(K+I\lambda\right)$ , even if the Gram matrix $K$ is not PD (i.e. not invertible) and only PSD, because of the added term $I\lambda$ , the whole matrix is PD.
 Under this reasoning, and because forming PSD kernels is easier than forming PD kernels, we can relax our restrictions on the form of the kernels and use PSD kernels, giving us just a bit more freedom.

 <br>